 Recommended: Things to Budget for After Buying a Home

 Decide If This Is Your Home or a Flip

-Many times, people looking to purchase a fixer-upper are in it for the short game of a flip.
+Many times, people looking to buy a fixer-upper home are in it for the short game of a flip.
 This means they are hoping to purchase a home well under market value, make a few renovations, and then quickly sell the home for a profit.
 And that’s all good—you just need to decide which camp you’re in.

 Do Your Homework Before You Buy

 It’s crucial to add up all the costs of potential renovations before you buy a fixer-upper house.
 You don’t want the dream of wanting your own home to cloud your judgment about the work that’s needed.
 If you don’t do a deep dive on pricing before you buy, you may end up in your own version of “The Money Pit” movie.

 Consider the following: